davemfish/maptime-r/README.md

 If any particular package fails to install (in particular rgdal or rgeos) don't worry.
 We can complete most of the tutorial without these packages if necessary.

+## Download the contents of this repository
+Click the green "clone or download" button at the top, and "Download Zip"